 Through the Lens: Life Beyond Young Adult Cancer Photovoice Exhibit

-- Evoke empathetic awareness of the impact of young adult cancer on the psychosocial well-being and achievement of development milestones.
+- Aim 1: To evoke empathetic awareness of the impact of young adult cancer on the psychosocial well-being and achievement of development milestones.

-- Amplify the wisdom of young adult cancer survivors through their portraits of the integration of self-identities and the restoration of life’s purpose and hope.
+- Aim 2: To amplify the wisdom of young adult cancer survivors through their portraits of the integration of self-identities and the restoration of life’s purpose and hope.

-- Help young cancer survivors cope with the complexities of the future due to multifaceted uncertainty and never-ending fear by portraying the systemic challenges and opportunities they may face.
+- Aim 3: To help young cancer survivors cope with the complexities of the future due to multifaceted uncertainty and never-ending fear by portraying the systemic challenges and opportunities they may face.

 Artist 1 Tabitha